CactusVPN is a little-known VPN that’s quietly making improvements to its service in an attempt to compete with the big names in the industry.

 Not only does it perform consistently well across its global server network, it also comes with a solid set of privacy features and a zero-logs policy to boot.
 A privacy-friendly jurisdiction is another bonus.

-Fans of Netflix and BBC iPlayer will be disappointed, and it’s a shame that torrenting is only permitted on a handful of servers, but if these aren’t dealbreakers for you CactusVPN could be a contender.
+Netflix and BBC iPlayer are accessible through CactusVPN’s SmartDNS servers, although it’s a shame that torrenting is only permitted in a handful of locations.
+If this isn’t a dealbreaker for you though, CactusVPN could be a contender.

 Pricing & Deals

 CactusVPN offers several different pricing plans depending on the service you need – you can choose from US or UK VPN, Smart DNS, or VPN + Smart DNS.
 Most people will likely opt for the latter as this includes access to all 23 VPN servers worldwide.

 You can pay for each plan monthly, quarterly or annually, with the annual subscriptions offering the biggest savings.
 The most popular option (VPN + Smart DNS) is currently $6.99 per month, or you can save yourself 35% on the 12-month plan, coming in at a monthly cost of $4.59.
 All other plans are $4.99 on a monthly basis or $3.25 per month with an annual subscription.

 Get 35% off CactusVPN's 12-month plan

 Payment & Refund Options

 CactusVPN accepts loads of different payment options, including PayPal, most major credit and debit cards, and Bitcoin.